pyvista/pyvista/docs/external_examples.rst

 External Examples
 =================

-Here are a list of longer, more technical examples of what ``vtki`` can do!
+Here are a list of longer, more technical examples of what ``vista`` can do!

 .. caution::